-Heritage on the Marina is proud to be one of San Francisco’s premier retirement communities.
+Heritage on the Marina is proud to be one of San Francisco’s premier Life Plan Communities.
 It is a non-profit organization owned and operated by the San Francisco Ladies’ Protection and Relief Society, one of California’s first philanthropic organizations, established in 1853.

 The mission of the San Francisco Ladies’ Protection and Relief Society is to be an innovative, charitable model for serving the needs of seniors, and to utilize its resources and expertise to serve the San Francisco community.